-Written and Photographed by Christine Miksis
+Written by Christine Miksis

 Have you ever eaten something so unbelievably heavenly during your travels that you developed an unhealthy, Charlie Sheen-like addiction to it?